exercism/go/concepts/first-class-functions/introduction.md

 ## Function types
 The ability to use functions as parameters or variables' values is due to the function types support in Go.
 A function type denotes the set of all functions with the same sequence of parameter types and the same sequence of result types.
 The value of an uninitialized variable of function type is `nil`.
-Therefore, calling a `nil` function value cases a panic.
+Therefore, calling a `nil` function value causes a panic.

 ```go
 var dutchGreeting func(string) string